The Top 4 University Recruiting Trends To Know In 2019

 The recruiting trends every talent acquisition professional should know.

-A new recruiting cycle brings new goals and a chance to implement new strategies.
+A new year brings new goals and a chance to implement new strategies.
 As a platform for early-career and university recruiting, RippleMatch has a pulse on the best practices in university recruiting that emerge year over year.
-By observing external trends and analyzing data collected in the 2018-2019 hiring cycle from the candidates and recruiters on our platform, we have identified four trends in the university recruiting space that are here to stay.
-From the importance of professional development programs to an emphasis on inclusive cultures, here’s what you need to know to give your 2019-2020 talent acquisition strategy a competitive edge.
+By observing external trends and analyzing data collected in the 2018 hiring cycle from the candidates and recruiters on our platform, we have identified four trends in the university recruiting space that are here to stay.
+From the importance of professional development programs to an emphasis on inclusive cultures, here’s what you need to know to give your 2019 talent acquisition strategy a competitive edge.

 Professional development programs are a powerful factor in recruiting Gen Z talent.